Apache License 2.0

 introduced this way.

-to create a quick lookup tables of the DataSet
+to create a quick lookup tables of the DataSet's DataRelations by their ParentColumns

 increasing the readability and robustness of the code.
 For example: